What George Bernard Shaw Can Teach Modern Critics

 SHOULD MORE CRITICS BE LIKE GEORGE BERNARD SHAW?

-"He has trained Miss Lillian Swan in the part of Puck until it is safeto say that she does not take one step, strike one attitude, or modify her voice by a single inflexion that is not violently, wantonly and ridiculously wrong and absurd."
+"He has trained Miss Lillian Swan in the part of Puck until it is safe to say that she does not take one step, strike one attitude, or modify her voice by a single inflexion that is not violently, wantonly, and ridiculously wrong and absurd….After studying all his Shakespearean revivals with the thirstiest desire to find as much art as possible in them, I must mournfully confess that the only idea I can see in them is the idea of titivation."

-Shaw believed Shakespeare should be played uncut and he had no patience for managers who slaughtered the text or gave their fairies incandescent lights.
-(Shaw was a writer and he had a writer's reaction to anyone who dishonored the text.
-"The simple thing to do with a Shakespear play," he said, "is to perform it.
-The alternative is to let it alone.")
 What strikes one immediately about Shaw's critiques is not only the force of their argument but the skill with which it is written.
 Don't be distracted by the hyperbole and rhetoric.
 "Shaw," wrote Robert B. Pierce, "is very often right when others go astray—and he is usually fun even when he is wildly wrong."

-Shaw's critical descendants are alive today (I'm looking at you, Anthony Lane) but they are a dwindling group and if they ever went extinct, I would mourn their passing.
-Criticism is an art but not all professional critics are artists.
+Shaw's critical descendants are alive today (I'm looking at you, Anthony Lane), but they are a dwindling group, and if they ever went extinct, I would mourn their passing.
+Criticism is an art, but not all professional critics are artists.
 I don't mean to imply that they are all failed artists, for this is a cliche that artists invented to feel better about themselves.
-Theatre critics are not necessarily failed theatre people just like political pundits are not always failed politicians.
+Theatre critics are not necessarily failed theatre people, just like political pundits are not always failed politicians.
 You can excel at criticizing something without having ever done it professionally.

-Shaw, however, did do it professionally and he was still doing it when he criticized Mr. Daly's direction of Miss Lillian Swan.
+Shaw, however, did do it professionally, and he was still doing it when he criticized Mr. Daly's direction of Miss Lillian Swan.
 He attended Mr. Daly's production three years after his first play was produced and a year after the production of Arms and the Man, his first commercial success.
-There was bravery here for Shaw was publicly critiquing the very people he might have hoped to please.
+There was bravery here, for Shaw was publicly critiquing the very people he might have hoped to please.
 One cannot imagine Mr. Daly had very kind thoughts about Mr. Shaw, especially after Shaw said that his casting decisions "ought not to be interpreted according to the dictates of common sense."

 NOTES